18vishaka/SAMSUNG-PD-TRAINING-/README.md

 <details>
 	<summary>Introduction</summary>

- **Clock:**
+ **Clock:** <br>
  Is a fundamental timing signal that provides synchronization and coordination for various components and operations within a digital system.

  **Clock Terminologies:**
 1. **Clock Signal (CLK)**: The primary signal that synchronizes and controls the operation of various components in a digital circuit.

 2. **Clock Edge**: Refers to either the rising edge (transition from low to high voltage) or falling edge (transition from high to low voltage) of the clock signal.
 Many operations in digital circuits are triggered on specific clock edges.

 3. **Clock Frequency (fCLK)**: The rate at which the clock signal oscillates, typically measured in Hertz (Hz).
 It determines how quickly a circuit processes data.

 4. **Clock Period (TCLK)**: The time interval between two consecutive rising (or falling) edges of the clock signal.
 It's the inverse of clock frequency (TCLK = 1 / fCLK).

 5. **Clock Domain**: A specific region of a digital circuit that operates based on a common clock signal.
 Complex digital systems may have multiple clock domains.

 6. **Clock Skew**: The variation in arrival times of the clock signal at different points in a clock domain.
 Excessive clock skew can lead to timing violations.

 7. **Clock Gating**: A power-saving technique where the clock signal is used to enable or disable specific circuit elements, reducing power consumption when they are not needed.

 8. **Clock Distribution Network**: The infrastructure that carries the clock signal to different parts of a chip.
 It includes clock trees and buffers to maintain signal integrity.

 9. **Clock Jitter**: The variation in the timing of clock edges from their ideal positions.
 It can affect the reliability and performance of a circuit.

 10. **Clock Synchronization**: Ensuring that different clock domains within a chip or system are aligned and operate together correctly.

 11. **Clock Tree Synthesis (CTS)**: The process of designing and optimizing the clock distribution network to ensure a balanced and efficient clock signal distribution.

 12. **Clock-to-Q Delay**: The time it takes for a flip-flop or latch to capture data after a clock edge.
 It's a critical parameter in ensuring proper circuit operation.

 **Clock Latency:**
 Clock latency in digital circuits refers to the delay or time it takes for a clock signal to propagate from its source to various components or registers within the circuit.
 Understanding and managing clock latency is crucial for ensuring that a digital design meets its timing requirements and functions correctly.